prefix-dev/setup-pixi/README.md

     pixi-url-bearer-token: ${{ secrets.PIXI_MIRROR_BEARER_TOKEN }}
 ```

+### Setting inputs from environment variables

+Alternatively to setting the inputs in the `with` section, you can also set each of them using environment variables.
+The corresponding environment variable names are derived from the input names by converting them to uppercase, replacing hyphens with underscores, and prefixing them with `SETUP_PIXI_`.

+For example, the `pixi-bin-path` input can be set using the `SETUP_PIXI_PIXI_BIN_PATH` environment variable.

+This is particularly useful if executing the action on a self-hosted runner.

 ## More examples

 If you want to see more examples, you can take a look at the [GitHub Workflows of this repository](.github/workflows/test.yml).